 17.)
 Use task cards as a fun way to open up and review past concepts.
 You can play it as a game or just as a few questions.

 19.)
 Do something completely unexpected!
 Students are always shocked to see their teachers do something unexpected – you know, like actually shopping at a store outside of school.
-So it wouldn’t be too hard to come up with something! 🙂
+So, it wouldn’t be too hard to come up with something! 🙂

 If all else fails, I guess you could technically just check homework or review the previous lesson.

 The point is, if we are going to “compete” with electronics, we need to be on top of our game.
 We need to go “old school” and make sure we are including our attention getters and piquing the interests of our students from the start of our lessons.
-We need to make sure that our hooks get them curious and motivates them to learn.
+We need to make sure that our hooks get them curious and motivate them to learn.
 Most importantly, it must relate to the lesson!
-(If possible, it should also activate and build knowledge too.)
+(If possible, it should also activate and build knowledge, too.)